Aakash (tablet)

-The Aakash was a low-cost tablet computer with a 7-inch touch screen, ARM 11 processor, and 256 MB RAM running under the Android 2.2 operating system.
-It had two universal serial bus (USB) ports and delivered high definition (HD) quality video.
+The Aakash had a 7-inch touch screen, ARM 11 processor, and 256 MB RAM and ran the Android 2.2 operating system.
+It had two USB ports and delivered high definition (HD) quality video.
 For applications; the Aakash had access to Getjar, an independent market, rather than the Android Market.

 Originally projected as a "$35 laptop", the device was to be sold to the Government of India and distributed to university students – initially at US$50 until further orders are received and projected eventually to achieve the target $35 price.
 A commercial version of Aakash was marketed as UbiSlate 7+ at a price of $60.
 The Aakash 2, code named UbiSlate 7C, was released on 11 November 2012.

 Etymology

 The device was initially called the Sakshat tablet, later changed to Aakash, which is derived from the Sanskrit word Akasha (Devanagari आकाश) with several related meanings such as empty space and outer space.
 The word in Hindi means "sky".